Study Guide Outline

 Student Worksheets

-Spirit of Place Worksheet PDF
+Spirit of Place Worksheet - PDF

-Cultural Perspectives PDF
+Cultural Perspectives on Place or Event - PDF

 Assessment Tools

-Things I've Learned Worksheet PDF
+Things I've Learned Worksheet- PDF

-Rubric for Portfolios PDF
+Rubric for Portfolios - PDF

-Unit IV Resources
+Unit IV RESOURCES

-Unit V Oral Traditions: Swapping Stories Covers a wide variety of oral traditions from local and historical legends to personal experience narratives, drawing heavily on Swapping Stories: Folktales from Louisiana the publication, video, and website that students will explore.
+A wide variety of oral traditions from local and historical legends to personal experience narratives, introduces students to the vitality of oral narratives.
+The unit draws heavily on Swapping Stories: Folktales from Louisiana, the publication, video, and website that students will explore.

-Lesson 1 Introduction to Traditional Oral Narratives From nursery rhymes to advertising jingles, jokes to favorite stories, children and adults play with words, organize their thoughts and concerns through speaking.
+From nursery rhymes to advertising jingles, jokes to favorite stories, children and adults play with words, organize their thoughts and concerns through speaking.
 This lesson introduces students to the idea of traditional oral narrative as divided into genres, or types.
 They begin to explore the genres found in Swapping Stories, as well as the concepts of context, motifs, and variants.

 Louisiana Content Standards: ELA-6-M2, H-1D-M1, ELA-6-M1, ELA-6-M3, H-1B-E2, H-1D-M6, ELA-4-M5, ELA-4-M1, ELA-4-M3.